Exchange Nature Center

 Get your hands wet investigating our salt-water touch tank filled with a variety of different coastal creatures.
 Explore numerous exhibits of plants and animals indigenous to North Carolina, including live venomous and non-venomous snakes, flying squirrels, talking birds, bears, bobcats and more.
 (Souvenirs are available for purchase.)

-Venture into the cave in the lower level where you will find live turtles, mineral exhibits, nocturnal animal displays and aquariums depicting life along the full course of the Neuse River.
+Venture into the cave in the lower level where you will find live turtles, nocturnal animal displays and aquariums depicting life along the full course of the Neuse River.

 Activities at the Exchange Nature Center